 What to look for when carrying out a short term European car insurance comparison

-In the vast majority of cases, you will want to have fully comprehensive car insurance for Europe.
+In the vast majority of cases, you will want to have fully comprehensive car insurance.
 However, this isn't always on offer so make sure you double check what type of cover is being provided for the premium.
-If a quote seems particularly cheap for short term car insurance European cover, it may be that you are only being charged for third party protection only.
+If a quote seems particularly cheap for short term European cover, it may be that you are being charged for third party protection only.

 In many cases one week European car insurance will be sufficient for your needs, or at the most, two weeks.
 If you are going for a bit longer, it is usually possible to find car insurance for travelling around Europe for up to 28 days.